Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 \subsubsection{Overall Performance}

 As shown in Table~\ref{tab:RQ1}, \methodname{} is able to detect quite a number of violations.
-For the 300 source test images in MSCOCO and PASCAL datasets, \methodname{} can identify 218 to 726 violations on object-level successfully by adopting the predefined MRs. We can find that across different IC systems, \methodname{} can detect remarkable violations, showcasing the universality of our approach.
+For the 300 source test images in MSCOCO and PASCAL datasets, \methodname{} can find 218 to 726 violations at object-level successfully by adopting the predefined MRs. We can find that across different IC systems, \methodname{} can detect remarkable violations, showcasing the universality of our approach.

-In terms of precision, we find that the precision of the violations we detect is mostly 80\% to 95\%.
+In terms of precision, we found that the precision of the detected violations is mostly 80\% to 95\%.
 It demonstrates that most of the detected violations reflect actual violations.
 Given the fact that \textbf{our method requires no annotated information for the images}, the experimental results demonstrate the effectiveness of our approach.
-As for recall, \methodname{} is also able to find around 70\% to 90\% of the errors in total.
+As for the recall, \methodname{} is also able to find around 70\% to 90\% of the errors in total.
 In conclusion, our approach is able to uncover a number of violations.
 The F1-score of our method is mostly 75\% to 90\%, suggesting its strong performance in terms of both precision and recall.
 These results confirm the overall effectiveness of our method.